tpoisot/CP-SDM/manuscript.typ

 === Pseudo-absences generation

 The dataset of observations is composed only of presences.
 In order to establish a baseline of absences to train a binary classifier, there is a need to generate a number of pseudo-absences, which simulates locations at which the species, if not absent, has not been observed.
 In order to do so, the presence data were first spatially thinned to be limited to one for each cell, at a 5.0 minutes of arc resolution.
 Cells that had no observation were potential candidates for a pseudo-absence, and were further selected by drawing a number of them, without replacement, where the probability of inclusion in the sample was proportional to $h _ "min" ^(-1)$, where $h _ "min"$ is the Haversine (great arc) distance to the nearest cell with an observation, measured in kilometers.
 In other words, cells that were close to an observation were unlikely to be included, and cells that were further away were more likely to be so.
-To avoid sampling pseudo-absences too close to presences, the pixels less than 10 kilometers away from known observations were excluded from the background data.
+To avoid sampling pseudo-absences too close to presences, the pixels less than 10 kilometers away from known observations were excluded from the background data. #add[This method of pseudo-absence selection is usually referred to as "background thickening", and seeks to increase the importance of locations that are further from observations when picking pseudo-absences TK.]

 The number of pseudo-absences was arbitrarily set to two times the number of presences.
 Although #cite(<Barbet-Massin2012>, form: "prose") recommend to use the same number of presences and pseudo-absences for classifiers, using an imbalanced dataset is not a problem: stratified k-folds cross-validation is perfectly able to handle the moderate class imbalance we introduce #cite(<Szeghalmy2023>), and the model performance (as will be established in a later section) is sufficient.
 Moreover, most real-world applications of classification will have to deal with problems with class imbalance (this is particularly likely to be true of SDM application from sampling data, where presences may be the minority of outcomes); it is therefore important to ensure that we do not establish a testing scenario that is too optimistic about the prevalence of presences.
 In all cases, class imbalances is a feature of data that must be dealt with in order to get the more predictive models #cite(<Benkendorf2023>).